 Proper Hay Storage for Horses

 Hay is a cornerstone of the equine diet, offering vital nutrients such as fiber, protein, vitamins, and minerals.
-Horses should consume between 1.5 – 2.5% of their body weight in hay and other forages per day.
+Horses should consume between 1.5 – 2.5% of their body weight in hay (dry matter) and other forages per day.

 Given this, poor hay hygiene can significantly impact the overall health and well-being of your horse.